mp3il/bluesnap-ios/README.md

 The code is self-explanatory and has comments where needed.

 ### Handling currencies and rates
-In our UI we allow the user to change the used currency.
-In case you need this functionality in your app, we provide easy methods to do that.
+These currency structures and methods assist you in performing currency conversions during checkout.

-### Currency Data Structures
+#### Currency Data Structures
-We have 2 data structures (see BSCurrencyModel.swift): BSCurrency holds a single currency, and  BSCurrencies holds all the currencies.
+We have 2 data structures (see BSCurrencyModel.swift): 	`BSCurrency` holds a single currency and  `BSCurrencies` holds all the currencies.

     public class BSCurrency {
     	internal var name : String!